-Choosing Frames for Your Eyeglasses
+Choose Frames for Your Eyeglasses

-Putting the Right Lenses in Your Frame
+Put the Right Lenses in Your Frames

 Once you have your frame, you need your new lenses to go in them.
-Your prescription will indicate whether you need single vision or multi-focal lenses.
-If you do need bifocals or trifocals, you can decide between having lines visible on your lenses, or a progressive no-line lens, depending on your needs and budget.
+Your prescription will indicate whether you need single-vision or multi-focal lenses.
+If you need bifocals or trifocals, you can decide between lines visible on your lenses, or a progressive no-line lens, depending on your needs and budget.

 - Plastic Lenses